- Not a substitute for professional veterinary help.

 As pet parents, we always want to ensure our cats are living their best lives.
 But cats don’t experience and express emotions in the same ways that we do—or even in the same ways as dogs.
 So, how can you tell if your cat is happy?

-“Happy cats are usually relaxed around their human and cat families, and they freely solicit interactions from them,” says Tom Kirby, a certified animal behavior consultant and founder of Kitty Help Desk. “[They] don’t run away when approached, and they display the enjoyment they receive from interactions through purring and reciprocal behaviors like head butting.”
+“Happy cats are usually relaxed around their human and cat families, and they freely solicit interactions from them,” says Tom Kirby, a certified animal behavior consultant and founder of Kitty Help Desk.
+He adds that happy cats don’t run away when approached and will interact with you by purring, headbutting, and showing other displays of enjoyment.

-From “making biscuits” to drooling, we share common signs of a happy cat.
-We also discuss whether or not cats need to go outside to be completely fulfilled and what to do if you think your cat is unhappy.
+From “making biscuits” to drooling, we share common signs of a happy cat, plus what to do if you think your cat is unhappy.

 Signs of a happy cat include certain vocalizations, relaxed body language, and an increased desire to explore and play.
-Still not sure if you have a happy kitty at home?
 Experts say to look for these 10 signs.

 Purring, chirping, and meowing